maraisr/meros/readme.md

 Meros returns a promise that will resolve to an `AsyncGenerator` if the response is of `multipart/mixed` mime, or simply returns the `Response` if something else; helpful for middlewares.
-The idea here being that you put run meros at the .then of the fetch api.
+The idea here being that you run meros as a chain off fetch.

 ```ts
 fetch('/api').then(meros);